-Vanderbilt complains that Sanders could have submitted affidavits from her experts before the trial court ruled on Vanderbilt's summary-judgment motion because Sanders knew what her experts would testify to when they submitted their expertdisclosure statement, which was before Vanderbilt filed its motion.
-But again, Vanderbilt's argument ignores the fact that the Sanders had no reason to believe that affidavits from her experts on the issue of asbestos content were necessary to rebut the summary-judgment motion.
-The fact that Sanders was put on notice of the issue at the summary-judgment hearing is of no consequence because "[t]his Court has repeatedly recognized that '"[t]he trial court can consider only that material before it at the time of submission of the motion" and that any material filed thereafter "comes too late."'"
-Bean v.
+Vanderbilt complains that Sanders could have submitted affidavits from her experts before the trial court ruled on Vanderbilt's summary-judgment motion because Sanders knew what her experts would testify to when they submitted their expert-disclosure statement, which was before Vanderbilt filed its motion.
+But again, Vanderbilt's argument ignores the fact that Sanders had no reason to believe that affidavits from her experts on the issue of asbestos content were necessary to rebut the summary-judgment motion.
+The fact that Sanders was put on notice of the issue at the summary-judgment hearing is of no consequence because "[t]his Court has repeatedly recognized that "[t]he trial court can consider only that material before it at the time of submission of the motion" and that any material filed thereafter "comes too late." ' " Bean v.
 State Farm Fire & Cas.
-Co., 591 So.
-2d 17, 20 (Ala.
-1991) (quoting Sheetz, Aiken & Aiken, Inc. v.
-Spann, Hall,

-Ritchie, Inc., 512 So.
-2d 99, 101 (Ala.
-1987), quoting in turn Osborn v.
-Johns, 468 So.
-2d 103, 108 (Ala.
-1985)).
-Moreover, after the hearing Sanders still had no reason to believe that the trial court would enter a summary judgment on the issue of the asbestos content in Nytal talc, given that the trial court listened to Sanders's counsel's entire presentation at the hearing addressing the issue of Dansby's exposure to Nytal talc and, as part of that presentation, counsel's insistence that product identification/exposure was the only issue properly before the trial court.

-Even though the trial court's reason for entering a summary judgment in favor of Vanderbilt was flawed, "we can affirm a summary judgment on any valid legal ground presented by the record, whether that ground was considered by, or even
+Co., 591 So.2d 17, 20 (Ala.1991) (quoting Sheetz, Aiken & Aiken, Inc. v.
+Spann, Hall, Ritchie, Inc., 512 So.2d 99, 101 (Ala.1987), quoting in turn Osborn v.
+Johns, 468 So.2d 103, 108 (Ala.1985)).
+Moreover, after the hearing Sanders still had no reason to believe that the trial court would enter a summary judgment on the issue of the asbestos content in Nytal talc, given that the trial court listened to Sanders's counsel's entire presentation at the hearing addressing the issue of Dansby's exposure to Nytal talc and, as part of that presentation, counsel's insistence that product identification/exposure was the only issue properly before the trial court.7 summary judgment in favor of Vanderbilt was flawed, "we can affirm a summary judgment on any valid legal ground presented by the record, whether that ground was considered by, or even if it was rejected by, the trial court, unless due-process constraints require otherwise."
+Wheeler v.
+George, 39 So.3d 1061, 1083 (Ala.2009).
+Vanderbilt clearly presented in its summary-judgment motion the argument that was contemplated by the trial court's scheduling order, i.e., the argument that Sanders had failed to present substantial evidence that Dansby was exposed to Nytal supplied by Vanderbilt during his employment with Mobile Paint.